DashGL/Documentation/formats/dash-model-exchange/material.md

 Defines which side of faces will be rendered - front, back or both.
 Default is `DashMaterialSide.FrontSide`.
 Other options are `DashMaterialSide.BackSide` and `DashMaterialSide.DoubleSide`.

-If `null`, the side casting shadows is determined as follows:
+The side casting shadows is determined as follows:

 | Material.renderSide         | Side casting shadows |
 | --------------------------- | -------------------- |